-Attorneys, accountants, executors and others rely on Royal Appraisers LLC for estate appraisals or "date of death" valuations because of our many years of appraisal experience in Palm Beach County, Florida & Thurston County, Washington
+Attorneys, accountants, executors and others rely on Royal Appraisers LLC for estate appraisals or "date of death" valuations because of our many years of appraisal experience in Washington - Thurston County & Pierce County and Florida - Palm Beach County

 Royal Appraisers are bound by the Uniform Standards of Professional Appraisal Practice (USPAP) to maintain a high degree of confidentiality and professionalism to our clients.

-In the event that you would need to sell the estate, our President, Cherie Allen, is also a licensed realtor in both Florida and Washington and can successfully list your property and sell it for you at fair market!!!
+In the event that you would need to sell the estate, our President, Cherie Allen, is also a licensed realtor in both Washington & Florida and can successfully list your property and sell it for you at fair market!!!

 Order Your Appraisal Today - Contact Us Now For More Information.